 In 2005, we acquired the Personal Computing Division of IBM, which, allowed us to develop into a global PC leader with both global operations and local expertise.
 In 2011 and 2017, we announced the setup of joint ventures with NEC and Fujitsu, respectively, to strengthen our presence in the Japan market.
 After successful integration, we have now developed into the largest PC seller in Japan with a 39.5% market share in terms of shipments in 2021, according to industry data.
 We also completed the acquisition of the x86 server business from IBM in 2014, which allowed us to expand our product offerings and broaden our customer relationships.
 Since then, we have built partnership relationships with a number of recognized software providers for our server business, including Nutanix and NetApp, VMWare, Microsoft and IBM/Red Hat.
-Most recently, in August 2022 we established a strategic partnership with PCCW to create a technology solutions business in the Asia-Pacific region.
+Most recently, in June 2022 we entered into definitive agreements with PCCW to establish a strategic partnership, PLTS, to create a technology solutions business in the Asia-Pacific region.